 Seeking medical attention immediately after your Texas truck accident also serves another vital purpose: those medical records will help show precisely when your injuries occurred.

-On the other hand, medical records showing treatment immediately after the accident will serve to establish precisely when your injuries occurred.
+Conversely, medical records showing treatment immediately after the accident will establish precisely when your injuries occurred.

 After a truck accident in Texas, you should talk to your insurance company as soon as possible, even if you know you did not cause the accident.
 Your insurance company can help you navigate your claim and give you a better idea of your rights in the aftermath of the accident.

-Your insurance company may also provide personal injury protection, or PIP, insurance, which will provide you with immediate assistance in paying your medical bills.
+Your insurance company may also provide personal injury protection, or PIP, insurance, immediately assisting in paying your medical bills.
 While Texas drivers do not legally have to carry PIP insurance, insurance companies that offer liability insurance must also offer PIP coverage to their clients.

 PIP insurance may offer an average of $2,500 of medical coverage or coverage for your lost wages in the aftermath of the accident.
 By reporting the accident quickly to your insurance company, you will ensure that you receive your full PIP coverage.

-Ideally, it would be best if you got in touch with the best truck accident lawyers before speaking with the truck driver’s insurance company.
+Ideally, contacting the best truck accident lawyers before speaking with the truck driver’s insurance company would be best.
 Truck accidents often prove much more complex than other types of car accidents.
 The best time to hire a truck accident lawyer is right away.

 Therefore, not only does the truck driver bear liability for an accident caused by his negligence, but you may find that other parties, including the trucking company or the company that loaded the truck, may also bear liability for the accident and your injuries.